-The “irreversible” roadmap has been announced, and there are some key points for employers across the country.
+The “irreversible” roadmap has been announced in England, and there are some key points for employers across the country.

 In this summary we’ll focus on the areas of the announcement that affect you and your employees.
 The Prime Minister emphasised that the focus was on “data, not dates”.
 For many businesses however, the date they can possible re-open will be vitally important.
 Here, we shall note the dates you can re-open with the caveat that this timeline may change depending on reviews and guidance.